mindshiftmmoteib-arch/mindshift/QUICKSTART.md

 ## You're All Set! 🎉

-Your TRAVoices app is now configured with:
+Your MINDSHIFT ARABIA app is now configured with:
 - ✅ Full authentication system
 - ✅ Room management
 - ✅ Voice chat capabilities